ruby-processing/JRubyArt/README.md

 ## Example sketches

 [Worked Examples](https://github.com/ruby-processing/samples4ruby-processing3) more to follow, feel free to add your own, especially ruby-2.1+ syntax now we can.
-These can now be downloaded using `k9 setup unpack_samples` please move existing rp_samples.
+These can now be downloaded using `k9 setup unpack_samples` please move existing k9_samples.

 ## Conversion Tool